VeronikaRuliskova/help/docs/http-low-level-api-send-bulk-sms-different-text.md

 ## “sendsmsall2” action
 It allows to send a short text message with different texts to one or more recipients.

+See the [table of parameters](#send-bulk-sms-with-different-text-parameters) for this command.

 ## Request URL address
 The URL used to send the HTTP requests: https://api.bulkgate.com/http/